 Team 857 Superior Roboworks is a team that participates in the FIRST Robotics Competition (FRC).
 We are the first and oldest FRC team in the Upper Peninsula of Michigan.
 We are based out of Houghton High School, but accept students from anywhere in the Copper County Intermediate School District (CCISD).

 We are the successor of Team 221 MI Roboworks.
-Our robots are named after Francois Castaing.
+Our robots are named after the late Francois Castaing.

 Name: Francois XXI